pisinger/pisinger.github.io/_posts/2025-04-25-detect-suspicious-dns-requests.md

 Because we want to run our detection rule against the aggregated data instead against the built-in table, we can bring the DNSQuery table into basic tier to save costs.

-> As of today, auxiliary log tier is not supported for the DNSQuery table.
+> As of the time of writing this blog (2025-04), auxiliary log tier is only supported for new custom tables but not for the built-in ones.
+Because DNSQuery table does not support ingestion-time transformation, we can also not forward the data to a custom table.
 {: .prompt-warning}

 ```shell